You are here: okdia.org > Imprint

 To help all sailors obtaining and sharing information related to sailing OK Dinghy.

-The list of advertisings on the left of each page is mainly to give manufacturers of OK Dinghy hulls and gear a platform to publicize their services.
+The list of advertisings on the right of each page is mainly to give manufacturers of OK Dinghy hulls and gear a platform to publicize their services.
 But it is not limited to those.

 Material, including the source code, may not be copied, reproduced, republished, downloaded, posted, broadcast or transmitted in any way except for your own personal non-commercial home use.
 Any other use requires the prior written permission of OKDIA or The Editor.
 In case permission is granted, the source of the information used should always be mentioned.